ras-ros2/ras_wiki/source/examples/sim_example.rst

 The above command will build the ros2 packages for the **sim** application in *apps/ras_sim_lab/ros2_ws* directory.

-If you need build the docker image, then use `--force` argument with command:
+(Optional) If you need build the docker image, then use `--force` argument with command:

 .. code-block:: bash